e18e/e18e/docs/guide/index.md

 and much more.

 Our aim is to provide a space for contributions, ideas and knowledge sharing around the importance of performance across the ecosystem.
 Hopefully, with this collaboration, we can improve visibility of the impact of things like dependency choices.
-Join us at the [e18e Discord Server](https://chat.e18e.dev) to connect with other like-minded devs.
+Join us at the [e18e Discord server](https://chat.e18e.dev) to connect with other like-minded devs.

 Currently, there are three main areas of focus:

-- [cleanup](./cleanup.md) - cleaning up dependency trees and modernizing popular tools and libraries across the ecosystem.
+- [Clean up](./cleanup.md): cleaning up dependency trees and modernizing popular tools and libraries across the ecosystem
-- [speedup](./speedup.md) - speeding up parts of the ecosystem many of us depend on.
+- [Speed up](./speedup.md): speeding up parts of the ecosystem many of us depend on
-- [levelup](./levelup.md) - documenting and providing modern, lighter alternatives to established tools and libraries we all regularly use.
+- [Level up](./levelup.md): documenting and providing modern, lighter alternatives to established tools and libraries we all regularly use